-- They appoint a Designated Teacher to work with local authorities to promote the educational achievement of registered children who are looked after and to ensure that this person has appropriate training.
-On commencement of the sections 4-6 of the Children and Social Work Act 2017, the Designated Teacher will also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - The Designated Teacher has appropriate training and relevant qualifications and experience.
+- The School will appoint a Designated Teacher to work with local authorities to promote the educational achievement of registered children who are looked after and to ensure that the person has appropriate training.
+With the commencement of the Sections 4-6 of the Children and Social Work Act 2017, the Designated Teacher will also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside of England and Wales - The Designated Teacher will have appropriate training and relevant qualifications and experience to fulfil the responsibilities of the role.